WHO-AM-I-404/FormatUSB/README.md

 - Original FormatUSB project by MX Linux team
 - James Bowlin (BitJam) for live-usb-maker utilities
 - Qt Framework for the excellent GUI toolkit
-- The Linux community for testing and feedback

 ## 🐛 Bug Reports & Feature Requests